CryptoSpaceStudios/REToolbox/content/_index.md

   title: Featured Tools
   heading: Click on any of the panels to go to that tool
   features:
-  - name: "Seller Net Calculator"
+  - name: "Seller Finance Calculator"
     icon: "/images/calculator.svg"
-    content: "Instantly calculate how much more a seller can benefit from selling to an Real Estate Investor vs Selling on the MLS Traditionally"
+    content: "Instantly calculate how much more the seller can benefit from selling to an Real Estate Investor vs Selling on the MLS Traditionally"
     link: "/sellernetcalc"
   - name: "MOA Calculator"
     icon: "/images/calculator1.svg"
     link: "/mao"
     content: "Quickly and Accurately analyze properties to help you find your Maximum Allowable Offer (MAO) in an instant"
-  - name: "ROI Calculator"
+  - name: "Return on Investment (ROI) Calculator"
     icon: "/images/user-clock.svg"
     link: "/#"
-    content: "Quickly and accurately determine the ROI on your exit strategy, whether it be Buy & Hold, F&F, STR/MTR or Wholesale!
-(Coming Soon)"
+    content: "Quickly and accurately determine the Return on Investment (ROI) on your exit strategy, whether it be Buy & Hold, Fix and Flip, Rentals or Wholesale!"
-  - name: "Subject-To Wrap Calculator"
+  - name: "Subject-To Calculator"
     icon: "/images/love.svg"
     link: "/subtocalc"
     content: "Super Fast and Easy Tool for calculating your Subject-To (SubTo) Real Estate Deals including Wraps"